 Drift is a gradual change in the land mass, related to soil creep.

 The material left behind after the retreat of a glacier.
 The unstratified material deposited directly on land is called till; fluvio-glacial drift, well stratified, is that transported by melted waters of the glacier.
-Drift may be composed of particles from the fine sand up to huge boulders, and may be up to 100 meters deep.
+Drift may be composed of particles from the fine sand up to huge boulders, and may be up to 100 m deep.